fumiama/go-docx/README.md

 [gingfrederik/docx](https://github.com/gingfrederik/docx) was a heavy influence (the original structures and the main method come from that project).

-However, the structures didn't handle reading and extending them was particularly difficult due to Go xml parser being limited and [6 year old bug](https://github.com/golang/go/issues/9519).
+However, those original structures didn't handle reading and extending them was particularly difficult due to Go xml parser being a bit limited including a [6 year old bug](https://github.com/golang/go/issues/9519).

 Additionally, my requirements go beyond the original structure and a hard fork seemed more sensible.

 The plan is to evolve the library, so the API is likely to change according to my company's needs.
-But please do feel free to send patches, reports and PRs or fork.
+But please do feel free to send patches, reports and PRs (or fork).

-In the mean time, shared as an example.
+In the mean time, shared as an example in case somebody finds it useful.

 ## Getting Started